evidhai/notes-techpechu-com/pages/Terraform Associate - Batch plan.md

 	- What ever required you to get Terraform Associate certified
 - Entire course will be in Tamil , sessions will be  via zoom and recordings will be provided
 - Common Telegram group will be created for interaction and get your doubts cleared
-- Sesssion duration 16  days (if ) on sat and sunday 7:30 -8:30 PM IST.With max batch limit of 10 members.
+- Sesssion duration 16  days (if time got delayed or any new topic demanded by people can extend it to 20) on sat and sunday 7:30 -8:30 PM IST.With max batch limit of 10 members.
 -
 - Course plan:
 	- Day 1: